Imagen dinámica

 As you immerse yourself in the world of drawing, you’ll discover that your creations become silent conversations with the viewer, capable of evoking emotions and thoughts in a unique and personal way.
 This new form of communication not only enriches your interactions with others but also deepens your understanding of yourself.

-When you draw, your mind focuses intensely on the creative process.
-This concentration acts as a form of active meditation, drawing your thoughts away from sources of stress and anxiety.
+When you draw, your mind intensely focuses on the creative process.
+This concentration acts as a form of active meditation, moving your thoughts away from sources of stress and anxiety.
 The repetitive and controlled movements of the pencil on paper have a calming effect, similar to other mindfulness practices.

 4. Activation and Strengthening of Neural Connection